 3. Three ways in which the author’s grandmother spent her days after he grew up.

-Ans. (a) She stopped talking to everyone and spent her whole day sitting at her spinning wheel.
+(a) She stopped interacting with others and spent her days quietly at her spinning wheel.

 5. The way in which the sparrows expressed their sorrow when the author’s grandmother died.